YCChenVictor/blog-frontend/pages/category.md

 layout: page
 title: Category
 permalink: category
+note: this can be the backstage for me
 ---
 <div class='p-16'>
   <div id='category'></div>
   {% assign rawcategories = "" %}
   {% for post in site.posts %}
     {% assign tcategories = post.categories | join:'|' | append:'|' %}